jasylwong/CV/README.md

 #### Bancroft's (1996 - 2007)

 - Scholarship holder
-- 4 A-levels: All grade A
+- 4 A-levels: All grade A (Mathematics, Further Mathematics, Economics and Biology)
 - 9 GCSEs: 7 A*'s and 2 A's

-#### Any other qualifications

-- Qualified lifeguard
-- Qualified ASA Level 1 swimming teacher

 ## Experience ##

 **Brit Insurance** (August 2017 to January 2020)
 *Enterprise Risk Management Actuary*
 - Fully qualified actuary (Fellow of the Institute of Actuaries)
-- Validation of the company's Internal Capital Model for regulatory purposes
+- Validation of the company's Internal Capital Model for regulatory purposes, making extensive use of Microsoft Excel
-- Setting the parameters for and running the ReMetrica catastrophe model to assess the company's potential exposure to worldwide natural disasters
+- Setting the parameters for and running the ReMetrica catastrophe software model to assess the company's potential exposure to worldwide natural disasters
 - Sensitivity testing the assumptions and limits within the TigerEye pricing model to help management determine the appropriat amount of outwards reinsurance to purchase
 - Stress testing the impact of historical and hypothetical investment risk scenarios on the company's investment